 CU Boulder University Libraries invites you to Mapping Home / Collecting Truths: Works by Indigenous and International Artists at the Jerry Crail Johnson Earth Sciences & Map Library, in Benson Earth Sciences.
-The exhibition is free and open to the public during regular library hours from now through the end of December 2018.
+The exhibition is free and open to the public during regular library hours.

 Melanie Yazzie (CU Boulder Department of Art & Art History) organized the production of the original artworks created by 35 indigenous and international artists.
 Prof. Yazzie invited these artists to express ideas of homeland and its intersection with the environment, climate, or other influences.
 She has permanently gifted the works to the Earth Sciences & Map Library.